What Do Closing Costs Include?

 You can also reduce your buyer closing costs by thinking strategically.
 Considering some of your closing costs will be prepaid and prorated, you may be able to lower your costs by choosing to close at the end of the month.
 If this is the case, you’ll need to think ahead to delay your closing until just the right time.9

-If you’re a seller and you’re looking for another way to reduce closing costs, consider Truehold’s sale-leaseback.
-When you sell your home with Truehold, you avoid the traditional sale process altogether.
-That means that, instead of the unpredictability of various closing costs, you pay a standard 5.5 percent transaction fee.
+If you’re a seller and you’re looking for another way to reduce closing costs, consider Truehold’s sell and stay transaction.
+When you sell your home, you avoid the traditional sale process altogether.
+That means that, instead of the unpredictability of various closing costs, Truehold charges a 5.5% transaction fee on your purchase price.
 This could end up saving you money compared to regular closing costs, and it will certainly save you the stress of wondering how much your closing costs will be.

-But the benefits of Truehold’s sale-leaseback go well beyond the lack of closing costs.
-When you sell your home with Truehold, you get your home equity in debt-free cash –– then get to continue living in your home as a renter for as little as six months or as long as you need before your next step.
-This gives you the added flexibility to shop for your next home, plan for your retirement, or just kick back and take it easy before making your next move.
+But the benefits of Truehold’s sell and stay transaction go well beyond the lack of closing costs.
+When you sell your home, you get your home equity in debt-free cash –– then get to continue living in your home as a renter.
+This gives you the flexibility to shop for your next home, plan for your retirement, or just kick back and take it easy before making your next move.

 A Final Word on Closing Costs